alikemalcelenk/MuceFERService/README.md

 # MuceFERService

 Muce is my graduation project that suggests music to users by predicting facial emotions using CNN from their images.
 Emotions that are predicted are happy, neutral, sadness and anger.
-This repository is code base of facial emotion recognition API service written in Python(Flask) using Flask framework with Keras.
+This repository is code base of facial emotion recognition API service written in Python(Flask) with Keras.

 ## Link